 The Company is in the mineral exploration business and has not yet determined whether its mineral property interests contain reserves.
-The recoverability of amounts capitalized for mineral property interests is dependent upon the ability of the Company to arrange appropriate financing as needed, the discovery of reserves, the development of its mineral property interests, confirmation and maintenance of the Company's interest in the underlying properties, the receipt of necessary permitting and upon future profitable production or proceeds from the disposition thereof.
+The recoverability of amounts capitalized for mineral property interests is dependent upon the ability of the Company to arrange appropriate financing as needed, the discovery of reserves, the development of its properties, confirmation and maintenance of the Company's interest in the underlying properties, the receipt of necessary permitting and upon future profitable production or proceeds from the disposition thereof.

-The Company has no operating revenues, has incurred a significant net loss of \$781,032 for the nine months ended September 30, 2018 (September 30, 2017 - \$1.01 million), and has a deficit of \$2.6 million as at September 30, 2018 (December 31, 2017 - \$1.8 million).
+The Company has no operating revenues, has incurred a significant net loss of \$188,596 for the three months ended March 31, 2019 (March 31, 2018 - \$319,461), and has a deficit of \$3 million as at March 31, 2019 (December 31, 2018 - \$2.8 million).
 These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes the realization of assets and liquidation of liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent on the ability of the Company to raise debt or equity financings, and the attainment of profitable operations.
 Management would need to raise the necessary capital to meet its planned business objectives.
 There can be no assurance that management's plans will be successful.
-These condensed consolidated interim financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
-Such adjustments could be material.
+These matters indicate the existence of material uncertainties that cast substantial doubt about the Company's ability to continue as a going concern.
+These condensed consolidated interim financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern, and such adjustments could be material.